Lawyer: Officials to pursue murder charges for Alex Murdaugh

 At the time, authorities reported that Alex Murdaugh discovered the bodies and called 911.
 His family told “Good Morning America” that Murdaugh had been visiting his father in the hospital and checking on his mother when the killings happened.

 The South Carolina Supreme Court also disbarred Murdaugh on Tuesday, confirming the inevitable after Murdaugh’s attorneys declined to contest arguments at a June disbarment hearing.
-In the order, the state Supreme Court noted their decision “in no way” affects ongoing investigations.
+In the order, the state Supreme Court noted its decision “in no way” affects ongoing investigations.

 James Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.